Holic75/KingmakerRebalance/README.md

 - Singing Steel works properly,
 - Archaelogist luck works with Lingering Performance and Singing Steel,
 - Lingering Performance no longer allows to overlap different bardic performances,
-- Dragonkind I dragons bite and claw weapon are placed in main/off hand slots (so it can benefit from haste and feral combat training)
+- Dragonkind I dragons bite and claw weapon are placed in main/off hand slots (so it can benefit from haste and feral combat training),
+- Web school is changed to conjuration

 Mod also changes stats of some npcs (optional)